 Lecturing Clinical Professor, User Experience at Pace University

 For the past 10 years, Stacey has been a Professor of User Experience at Pace University’s Seidenberg School of CSIS.
 Additionally, she owns an advisory company helping startups bridge the gap between business goals and user needs.
 She specializes in Research, Interaction Design, Usability Testing and Design Thinking.
 Stacey’s education includes a degree in Interior Design, Information Systems, Master’s in Ecommerce and she’s currently writing her dissertation for a Doctor of Science, Information and Interaction Design at the University of Baltimore.

 Vice President, User Experience Research and Insights at Fidelity Investments

 Jen has spent over 20 years helping organizations optimize human-centered design to gain business advantage and build customer value.
 She currently leads Fidelity’s User Experience Research & Insights team.
 Her expertise is scaling design and research capability across agile organizations through the development of measurement frameworks, systems, and services.

 Managing Director at Goldman Sachs

 Steve Turbek leads the User Experience team at a premier financial services firm, helping to create efficient and enjoyable experiences for their users.
-By infusing user-centered design with metrics, research, and engineering, his team is making design a core function of the firm.
+By infusing user-centered design with metrics, research, and engineering, his team is making user experience a core cultural value of the firm.

-Between 2012 & 2017, he helped the Fidelity user experience team deliver unprecedented growth and business impact.
+Between 2012 & 2017, he helped the Fidelity user experience team grow to one of the largest in-house teams and deliver unprecedented customer impact.
 Previously, he founded the User Experience group at Morgan Stanley.
-He got his start in digital design as employee #2 at Razorfish back in the 90’s.